TheRealTirreg/loopeggiator/README.md

 - [x] Volume
 - [x] duplicate: variant ticks
 - [ ] Deactivate chords Shortcuts if not active (they should recognize if it is their mode)
+- [ ] Effects just apply on the ground note

 ## Optional